backdrop-contrib/epsacrop/README.txt

 -- SUMMARY --

 EPSA Crop is a module that allows a user to choose coordinates for different presets on an image.
-If a user defines coordinates EPSACrop will override the Imagecache process and will set new coordinates.
+If a user defines coordinates EPSACrop will alter the Imagecache process and will set new coordinates.

 Every preset with the crop action is handled by EPSACrop.
 If the user don't change the coordinates, the normal imagecache process is applied.